rancher/elemental-toolkit/docs/content/en/docs/Customizing/oem_configuration.md

 A derivative automatically loads and executes cloud-config files during the various system [stages](../stages) also inside `/system/oem` which is read-only and reserved to the system.

-{{% alert title="Note" %}}
-The cloud-config mechanism works also as an emitter event pattern - running services or programs can emit new custom `stages` in runtime by running `cos-setup stage_name`.
-{{% /alert %}}

 Derivatives that wish to override default configurations can do that by placing extra cloud-init file, or overriding completely `/system/oem` in the target image.

-This is to setup for example, the default root password or the prefered upgrade channel.
+This is to setup for example, the default root password or the preferred upgrade channel.

-The following are the `Elemental` default oem files, which are shipped within the {{<package package="system/cloud-config" >}}, which is an optional package:
+The following are the `Elemental` default oem files, which are shipped within the `cloud-config-defaults` and `cloud-config-essentials` features:

 ```
 /system/oem/00_rootfs.yaml - defines the rootfs mountpoint layout setting